 Building Your Fitness Empire

-As much as Q1 is tax season, it’s also the time when we all try to jump back into fitness.
-Finding the right fit that will get results and keep you motivated are key.
+During the pandemic, many of us were forced to get out of our fitness routine when all gyms went into lockdown with the rest of the world.
+Finding the right fit that will get results and keep you motivated is hard enough without a pandemic, but these attributes are key.
 (We promise you – we’ll get to the legal analysis soon.)
-But there are so many choices: the gym, personal trainers, fitness influencers, fitness apps, etc. The fitness industry is rife with opportunity and, as always, Froese Law can’t help but to look at the legal underpinnings – this time as it relates to the fitness industry.
+But there are so many choices now in the new norm: home gyms, personal trainers (socially distanced), fitness influencers, fitness apps, etc. The fitness industry is rife with opportunity and, as always, Froese Law can’t help but to look at the legal underpinnings – this time as it relates to the fitness industry.
 Of course, each fitness professionals’ career path varies but here’s a quick reference guide of some of the legal issues that every fitness professional should consider as they build their fitness empire.

 1. Be Legitimate